astriskit/expo-with-face-detection/Readme.md

 # Introduction

 This is a sort of POC for implementing feature of liveness-detection.
 Also, there is this relevant [article](https://osamaqarem.com/blog/intro-to-liveness-detection-with-react-native), that has been used as a guide for the core-logic in the native platform.
+The repo in that article is [here](https://github.com/osamaqarem/liveness-detection-react-native).

 The intent is -